The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Consistency Tests on Simulations

 \subsection{Anisotropies from the survey geometry}

 Finally, we illustrate the effects of window function-induced anisotropy by constructing a simple test built upon a known isotropic correlation function, $\xi_{\rm fid}(\vr) = \exp{(-|\vr|/10)}$.
 To remove the stochasticity of the data set, we replace the $w_iw_j\delta_i\delta_j$ term in our pair count estimator (given in Eq.~\eqref{eq:DD_pk}) with the explicit correlation function $\xi_{\rm fid}$, evaluated at the pair separation $\vr_{ij}=\vr_i-\vr_j$.
 We apply the resulting estimator to the \Lyacolore mocks as before, which tests the sensitivity of the present approach to recovering anisotropies purely sourced by the survey geometry, \ie, our measurement of the window matrix.
 Although the input correlation function is isotropic (with $\xi_{\ell>0}=0$), mode-mixing is expected to occur due to the window; thus $\hat{P}_\ell(k)$ will be non-zero in practice.
 To compare data and theory, we use Eqs.~\eqref{eq:conv1}-\eqref{eq:conv3}, as before, setting $\xi_{\ell>0}=0$.
-In this limit, $\xi_{\ell}(r)=\xi_0(r)\Gamma^2{\ell}(r)$.
+In this limit, $\xi_{\ell}(r)=\xi_0(r)\Gamma^2{\ell}(r)$.\footnote{In the limit of a fully sampled and infinite box the recovered signal would be isotropic with $\Hat{P}_{\ell=2}=\Hat{P}_{\ell=4}=0$.}

-In Fig.~\ref{fig:xi_fid_eboss} we show the results using all the skewers from our `eboss-0.2' mocks which mimic the realistic eBOSS survey geometry.\footnote{We performed the same test using the eBOSS DR16 skewers and recover the anisotropies to 0.1\% precision over the same $k$-range.} We recover the monopole (black), quadrupole (red) and hexadecapole (green) to better than 0.1\% precision over the entire $k$-range of $(0.0 < k \leq 1.0) \hMpcinv$, indicating that our modeling of the window function is highly accurate.
+In Fig.~\ref{fig:xi_fid_eboss} we show the results using all the skewers from our `eboss-0.2' mocks which mimic the realistic eBOSS survey geometry.\footnote{We performed the same test using the eBOSS DR16 skewers and recover the anisotropies to 0.1\% precision over the same $k$-range.} The $\td$-fields of these mocks have HCDs that are masked out, \ie this introduces an additional level of realism in reconstructing the window function.
+We recover the monopole (black), quadrupole (red) and hexadecapole (green) to better than 0.1\% precision over the entire $k$-range of $(0.0 < k \leq 1.0) \hMpcinv$, indicating that our modeling of the window function is highly accurate.
 This gives us confidence in the present approach to measure the three-dimensional power spectrum at all scales from \Lya data.